enthought/blockcanvas/enthought/block_canvas/docs/readme.txt

 EnableBox                 Generic labeled box that participate in selection
                           on a canvas.
-Something like this guy should go in a generic object canvas in Enable2.
+Something like this guy should go in a generic object canvas in Enable.

 EnableFunctionBox         A specialized version of EnableBox for drawing
                           functions on the canvas.
 It also adds the